 |Department:||Languages, Literatures and Cultures

 College of Arts and Sciences

 Curriculum Vitae [pdf]

 Department of Languages, Literatures and Cultures

-She teaches language, literature, and culture at all levels at USC, where her courses have included “Berlin: Topographies of the Twentieth Century,” “The Novels of Thomas Mann,” “An Introduction to German Culture,” “German Literature 1890-1945,” “Readings in German Literature,” and “Sexual Diversities: An Introduction to LGBT Studies.”
-As a visiting professor in the English Department at the Ruhr Universität in Bochum, Germany, she taught “The Many Masks of Oscar Wilde” in 2008.
+Dr. Ivory teaches German language, literature, and culture at all levels at UofSC; her topics courses have included “Berlin: Topographies of the Twentieth Century,” “The Novels of Thomas Mann,” “An Introduction to German Culture,” “German Literature 1890-1945,” “The City in Literature,” and “The Decadent Movement in Europe.”